-• In some cases, the law does not allow any Medicare plan to cover certain types of drugs (for more information about this, see Section 7.1 in this chapter).
+In some cases, the law does not allow any Medicare plan to cover certain types of drugs (for more information about this, see Section 7.1 in this chapter).

-• In other cases, we have decided not to include a particular drug on our Drug List.
-In some cases, you may be able to obtain a drug that is not on our Drug List.
-(For more information, please see Chapter 9.)
+In other cases, we have decided not to include a particular drug on our Drug List.
+In some cases, you may be able to obtain a drug that is not on the Drug List (for more information, please see Chapter 9).